Algarve-Tourist.com

 Day trips from Carvoeiro

-From Carvoeiro there is a number of interesting day trips which include; Silves, Ferragudo and Portimão.
-Silves is the ancient capital of the Algarve and this glorious past is reflected by the numerous impressive historical monuments, which include the imposing castle, town walls and gothic cathedral.
+From Carvoeiro, there are a number of interesting day trips which include Silves, Ferragudo, and Portimão.
+Silves is the ancient capital of the Algarve, and this glorious past is reflected in the numerous impressive historical monuments, which include the imposing castle, town walls, and gothic cathedral.

-Ferragudo is a traditional fishing village that overlooks the busy Portimão estuary, while to the south of Ferragudo are glorious sandy beaches.
+Ferragudo is a traditional fishing village that overlooks the busy Portimão estuary, while to the south of Ferragudo lie glorious sandy beaches.

 Silves is a historic Algarve town